This post last updated on 20 June 2025

-At the moment I am thinking about focussing on small format, limited editions that can be shipped overseas at a reasonable price.
+I might produce it as a small format, limited edition that can be shipped overseas at a reasonable price.
 There is, after all, a Commonwealth full of potential readers.
-What’s old is new again.1
+What’s old is new again.2

 I say this tongue in cheek, but still…